dventura3/system-design/README.md

 # Concurrency Control Mechanisms: Pessimistic Concurrency Control vs Optimistic Concurrency Control

+> Concurrency control is the mechanism that prevents data corruption or inconsistency when concurrent operations access the same data.

 Isolation levels can be implemented using various techniques, generally categorized into two main groups: Optimistic Concurrency Control (OCC) and Pessimistic Concurrency Control (PCC).
 These techniques enforce the chosen isolation level and safeguard data consistency and integrity.
 They effectively manage concurrent transactions, ensuring that data integrity is preserved while allowing multiple users to interact with the database simultaneously.
 When selecting an appropriate isolation level for your application, it’s crucial to consider the specific needs of your system.
 OCC includes methods that assume conflicts are infrequent, enabling a more relaxed handling of transactions.
 Examples include timestamp ordering and validation-based (use of "version") approaches.
 In contrast, PCC encompasses techniques that assume conflicts are likely to occur, necessitating stricter controls.
 Examples include two-phase locking and the use of shared and exclusive locks.